tfzrch/learnr-linear-regression/README.md

 <img src="Rmd/linear-regression/images/linear-regression-anim-001.gif" width="55%" style="display: block; margin: auto;" />

+## Deployment

+This learnr tutorial will be deployed on shinyapps.io when in a more complete state.
+In the meantime, it can be run locally by cloning the git repository.

 ## Acknowledgements

 This project depends heavily on the Palmer Penguins dataset (Horst,